drseb/drseb.github.io/_posts/2016-11-11-future-medicine.md

 ---

 I gave a three minute presentation at the [Science Match - Future medicine event][1].
-An interesting format to present science and quiet an experience to speak in front of around 600 people.
+An interesting format to present science and quite an experience to speak in front of around 600 people.

 ### Related posts